-Rogue Company characters tier list: Best Rogues ranked | Dexerto.com
+Rogue Company characters tier list: Best Rogues ranked

 Being able to deploy cover when planting the bomb or reviving a downed teammate can be the difference between a loss or a victory, so try to save this ability for when you need it the most.

-On paper, Anvil's ability may seem incredible, but most high-level players either destroy it or simply bypass the barricade altogether via flanking behind him.
-Unlike the other Rogues listed above, we often found Anvil works best in a team with full comms.
+On paper, Anvil’s ability may seem incredible, but most high-level players either destroy it or simply bypass the barricade altogether via flanking behind him.
+Unlike the other Rogues listed above, we often found he works best in a team with full comms.

 Dima

 If you like the idea of bombarding your foes with explosive rounds, then Dima might be the next Rogue you want to add to your roster.
-Dima’s MIRV Launcher is great at forcing opponents out of cover and into the open, while his passive reveals any enemies that he downs to his team.
+His MIRV Launcher is great at forcing opponents out of cover and into the open, while his passive reveals any enemies that he downs to his team.

 Unfortunately, the explosive rounds from Dima’s grenade launcher take a few seconds to detonate, giving his enemies more than enough time to avoid the AoE blast.
 Instead, it’s best to predict where your foes will be moving or simply fire it into areas that force them into the open.
-Fortunately, Dima’s use of the KA30 assault rifle stops him from slipping into the bottom rank tier below.
+Fortunately, his use of the KA30 assault rifle stops him from slipping into the bottom tier.

 Rogue Company C-tier characters